-Jaw thrust is performed if there are suspected cervical spine injuries (neck region).
+Jaw thrust is performed if there are suspected head injuries.
 It is performed by putting the index and middle fingers to push the posterior part of lower jaw upwards while thumbs push down on the chin to open the mouth.